Looking After Your Mind & Body When The Clocks Go Back

 By making a few small conscious lifestyle changes, you can help maintain a healthy and balanced mood.
 Nothing drastic, just simple ways that improve your mood.

 Keeping exercise routines up during the darker months can make all the difference.
 With exercise often come self-esteem boosts.
 Creating a consistent workout routine that slots into your schedule is all it takes.
 Try a high-energy dance class or form a running club with your friends.
+(Or even our 10 minute workout routine.)
 Even walking more can help with your mood.

 And if you’re looking for some simple, easy wins…